Meet Our Team

 Katie Sanborn

-Katie and her partner, Barbara, have lived gratefully on the Coastside since 1990, enjoying the wide open spaces, ocean and beaches, trails and trees, and opportunities for cycling, hiking, sailing and boogie-boarding and simple contemplation.
-Finding an ally in Green Foothills – and, originally, Lennie Roberts – they have spoken up against inappropriate developments and embraced efforts to preserve open space and supported the organization’s development efforts.
-Katie and Barbara have also volunteered as Peninsula Open Space Trust easement monitors for a large ranch on the Coastside for more than a decade.
+Katie has lived gratefully on the Coastside since 1990, enjoying the wide open spaces, ocean and beaches, trails and trees, and opportunities for cycling, hiking, sailing and boogie-boarding and simple contemplation.
+Finding an ally in Green Foothills – and, originally, Lennie Roberts – she has spoken up against inappropriate developments and embraced efforts to preserve open space and supported the organization’s development efforts.
+She has also volunteered as a Peninsula Open Space Trust easement monitor for a large ranch on the Coastside for more than a decade.
 In addition to her work as editorial director for an investment research firm, Katie also serves as the chair of the board of trustees of Mills College in Oakland and on the board of the Istituto Italiano Scuola in San Francisco.

 Mel Sarmento